nuravenna/GA_capstone/README.md

 While 67% accuracy does not seem that impressive, considering how similar the non-extremist posts were to the extremist posts (with a great deal of lexical and semantic overlap) this is quite a good return.

 Subsequent steps to take in this project:
-    -Spacy Large English Model as part of a classification pipeline, run over only the adjectives, then the Named Entities, then the Subjects of each post
+- Spacy Large English Model as part of a classification pipeline, run over only the adjectives, then the Named Entities, then the Subjects of each post
-    -A one-dimensional CNN model, and other neural network models -HuggingFace text classification, and other transformer models -More computing power (e.g. so that a model can successfully be run across count vectorized data with no max features without timing out)
+- A one-dimensional CNN model, and other neural network models
+- HuggingFace text classification, and other transformer models
+- More computing power (e.g. so that a model can successfully be run across count vectorized data with no max features without timing out)
-    -More input data, including a dataset comprised of language that is incontestably 'extremist'
+- More input data, including a dataset comprised of language that is incontestably 'extremist'

 ## 8. References

-“Salvaging the Internet Hate Machine: Using the discourse of extremist online subcultures to identify emergent extreme speech”, Peeter, Stijn; Hagan, Sal; Das, Partha, February 2020, presented at the 12th ACM Web Science Conference 2020 https://zenodo.org/record/3676483#.YbAkv_HMLfF
+1) “Salvaging the Internet Hate Machine: Using the discourse of extremist online subcultures to identify emergent extreme speech”, Peeter, Stijn; Hagan, Sal; Das, Partha, February 2020, presented at the 12th ACM Web Science Conference 2020 https://zenodo.org/record/3676483#.YbAkv_HMLfF

-Controversial Reddit communities-- Wikipedia https://en.wikipedia.org/wiki/Controversial_Reddit_communities
+2) Controversial Reddit communities-- Wikipedia https://en.wikipedia.org/wiki/Controversial_Reddit_communities

-"Twitch, Reddit crack down on Trump-linked content as industry faces reckoning", Politico, 6/29/2020 https://www.politico.com/news/2020/06/29/reddit-bans-pro-trump-forum-in-crackdown-on-hate-speech-344698
+3) "Twitch, Reddit crack down on Trump-linked content as industry faces reckoning", Politico, 6/29/2020 https://www.politico.com/news/2020/06/29/reddit-bans-pro-trump-forum-in-crackdown-on-hate-speech-344698

-"Reddit Banned A Ton Of Subreddits Including r/The_Donald And r/ChapoTrapHouse", BuzzFeed News, 6/29/2020 https://www.buzzfeednews.com/article/juliareinstein/reddit-bans-subreddits-thedonald-chapotraphouse
+4) "Reddit Banned A Ton Of Subreddits Including r/The_Donald And r/ChapoTrapHouse", BuzzFeed News, 6/29/2020 https://www.buzzfeednews.com/article/juliareinstein/reddit-bans-subreddits-thedonald-chapotraphouse

-"Male Supremacy", Southern Poverty Law Center https://www.splcenter.org/fighting-hate/extremist-files/ideology/male-supremacy
+5) "Male Supremacy", Southern Poverty Law Center https://www.splcenter.org/fighting-hate/extremist-files/ideology/male-supremacy

-"What is r/TheRedPill, the infamous men’s rights subreddit?", DailyDot, 5/21/2021 https://www.dailydot.com/debug/reddit-red-pill/
+6) "What is r/TheRedPill, the infamous men’s rights subreddit?", DailyDot, 5/21/2021 https://www.dailydot.com/debug/reddit-red-pill/

-"Spitting out the Red Pill: Former misogynists reveal how they were radicalised online", The New Statesman, 9/9/2021 https://www.newstatesman.com/science-tech/2017/02/reddit-the-red-pill-interview-how-misogyny-spreads-online
+7) "Spitting out the Red Pill: Former misogynists reveal how they were radicalised online", The New Statesman, 9/9/2021 https://www.newstatesman.com/science-tech/2017/02/reddit-the-red-pill-interview-how-misogyny-spreads-online

-"Reddit ‘Quarantines’ White Nationalist Subreddits", Daily Beast, 9/29/2018 https://www.thedailybeast.com/reddit-quarantines-white-nationalist-subreddits
+8) "Reddit ‘Quarantines’ White Nationalist Subreddits", Daily Beast, 9/29/2018 https://www.thedailybeast.com/reddit-quarantines-white-nationalist-subreddits

-“The rise of domestic extremism in America”, Washington Post, 4/12/2021 https://www.washingtonpost.com/investigations/interactive/2021/domestic-terrorism-data/
+9) “The rise of domestic extremism in America”, Washington Post, 4/12/2021 https://www.washingtonpost.com/investigations/interactive/2021/domestic-terrorism-data/

-“The rise of domestic terrorism is fueled mostly by far-right extresmists", The Philadelphia Inquirer, 4/12/2021 https://www.inquirer.com/news/nation-world/domestic-terrorism-analysis-study-far-right-20210412.html
+10) “The rise of domestic terrorism is fueled mostly by far-right extresmists", The Philadelphia Inquirer, 4/12/2021 https://www.inquirer.com/news/nation-world/domestic-terrorism-analysis-study-far-right-20210412.html

-“Were the Sikh Temple Killings Preventable?”, Mother Jones, 8/9/2012 https://www.motherjones.com/politics/2012/08/sikh-temple-killings-preventable-homeland-security/
+11) “Were the Sikh Temple Killings Preventable?”, Mother Jones, 8/9/2012 https://www.motherjones.com/politics/2012/08/sikh-temple-killings-preventable-homeland-security/

-“Radicalization and Violent Extremism: Lessons Learned from Canada, the UK and the US”, National Institute of Justice Report, July 2015 https://www.ojp.gov/pdffiles1/nij/249947.pdf
+12) “Radicalization and Violent Extremism: Lessons Learned from Canada, the UK and the US”, National Institute of Justice Report, July 2015 https://www.ojp.gov/pdffiles1/nij/249947.pdf

-“What is radicalization?”, Center for Research on Extremism https://www.sv.uio.no/c-rex/english/groups/compendium/what-is-radicalization.html
+13) “What is radicalization?”, Center for Research on Extremism https://www.sv.uio.no/c-rex/english/groups/compendium/what-is-radicalization.html